 Many women wore layers of necklaces during the 1920s, with a 60 in., 152 cm., pearl necklaces being a prevalent choice.
 Some women opted for tassel necklaces, while others opted for filigree necklaces from Czechoslovakia.

-Coral and onyx drop earrings, along with precious gemstone dangle earrings, were seen as the perfect earrings to wear with bob haircuts by many women.
+Coral and onyx drop earrings, along with precious gemstone dangle earrings, were seen as the perfect earrings to wear with bob haircuts an other short hairstyles by many women.
 Pearl earrings became a hot trend that started during the 1920s and never disappeared.

 Brooches were one of the most popular types of jewelry in the 1920s as women wore them on their lapels and pinned them to their cloche hats.
 Manufacturers made many from precious metals, crystals, and gemstones.
 These brooches were often very colorful.

 Gold and silver bangles were trendy.
 You could find many other styles, including tennis bracelets, called flexible bracelets.
 Many women used bracelets when wearing dresses without sleeves to draw attention to their beautiful arms.

 Roaring 20s Handbags for Women

 Many women tend to carry everything with them all the time in their handbags, but that was not the case in the 1920s.
 Women seldom needed to bring any money, so all they needed to take was a pack of cigarettes and enough powder to touch up their faces.
 Therefore, handbags were kept very small.

 Hand-knit flapper bags decorated with many tiny beads were one trendy choice.
 Flapper bags were usually lined inside with a soft material.
 While some had a drawstring closure, others were attached to a stiff oval frame that acted as a lid.